ibm-cloud-docs/containers/cs_users.md

 Your {{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription account is already set up with access to {{site.data.keyword.cloud_notm}} infrastructure.
 To use this infrastructure in {{site.data.keyword.containerlong_notm}}, the **account owner** must set the [API key](#api_key_about) for the region and resource group.
 {: shortdesc}

+The quickest way to set up the API key is to ask the account owner, who already has the required infrastructure permissions.
+However, the account owner might want to create a functional ID with all the required infrastructure permissions (**Super User** role for classic infrastructure, **Administrator** platform role for VPC infrastructure).
+Then, if the account owner is unavailable or changes, the API key owner remains the functional ID.
+{: tip}

 1. Log in to the terminal as the account owner.
     ```